Counseling That Works

 Nope.
 It’s important for you to decide what you want as you go along.
 Even if you love my approach, my skills, and my coffee, you may have a big project that comes up at work, or a bad flu bug that goes through everyone in the house.
 I maintain a flexible attitude for each client, and each session as we plan what will work.
 When I talk about commitment, I’m talking about a mindset.
 Therapy works the best when you really want things to get better enough to stick with the process.
-Having said that, many of my clients choose to carve out a regular time and day so they know they can count on it’s availability, and so they can plan their weeks more easily.
+Having said that, many of my clients choose to carve out a regular time and day so they know they can count on my availability, and so they can plan their weeks more easily.
 For those who don’t choose a regularly recurring spot, that could mean you wind up having to wait a few weeks to get in.

 Are you going to ask me all about my childhood and blame my parents for everything?

 Therapy has a mixed reputation, and some of it is deserved.
 For decades we have been honing the art and science of helping people to overcome emotional pain, mental illness and relationship problems, and not always with 100% success.
 But that accumulated wisdom has led to some incredible expertise and proven results, over time.
 Yes, I will probably ask about your past.
 I will want to know about your family.
 But I don’t place blame and I don’t see value in stewing in old hurts.
 I am present and future focused in order to help my clients make the most of their one and only life.